Campbell, California: Athletics

 Campbell for many years had one of the most successful youth baseball programs in the country, reaching fourteen World Series from 1960 to 1987.

 Campbell's youth baseball system dates to 1909, when Campbell High School formed its first team and won the Interurban Athletic Union championship.
 The community's first non-scholastic youth baseball organization was the Junior Hardball League, which began in 1947.
 In 1954, Campbell Little League and Campbell Pony League began operation, and Moreland Little League, which is located in west San Jose but historically has served many Campbell residents, started in 1959.

 Moreland in 1962 became the only Northern California team to win a Little League World Series, with 6-foot-1, 210 lb Ted Campbell pitching a no-hitter in a 3–0 victory over Kankakee, Illinois, in the championship game.
 Campbell Little League reached the Little League World Series championship game in 1970, 1976, and 1979, becoming one of only two American leagues to go to the LLWS three times in one decade.
 In all, Campbell-system teams have won six youth baseball World Series and finished second five times.
 Ten future major leaguers played in the Campbell youth baseball system: Chris Codiroli, Don Hahn, George Tsamis, Steve Davis, Dan Gladden, Doug Capilla, Rich Troedson, Joe Ferguson, John Oldham, and Greg Gohr.

-The Last Baseball Town, a book by Campbell resident Chuck Hildebrand that chronicles the city's baseball heritage, was published in May 2009.